VincentLuders/astro-luxsearch/COMPONENT_GUIDE.md

 # Component Quick Reference Guide

-> 🚀 Fast lookup for creating new pages and components in the LuxSearch system
+> 🚀 Fast lookup for creating new pages and components in the luxsearch® system

 ## 🎯 Page Creation Template